ThomasWharton/hangman/README.md

 ### Play again

-Once the game is complete, whether that resulted in a win or a loss for the user, a prompt will appear for the user to start again by typing either y for yes and n for no. If the user inputs a character other than Y or N, a validation error will occur.
+Once the game is complete, whether that resulted in a win or a loss for the user, a prompt will appear for the user to start again by typing either Y for yes and N for no. If the user inputs a character other than Y or N, a validation error will occur.
 The user can also submit a lowercase Y or N and yes or no as validation is done by splicing the first letter and converting to uppercase.

 *Play Again Validation*<br>
 ![Play Again Validation](docs/screenshots/play_again_validation.png)